 K: What inspired the it.vanishes concept & brand?

-R: I have a circle of friends that moved to Pacific Northwest from all over the world.
+R: I have a circle of friends that moved to Portland and the west coast from all over the world.
 They were really inspired by how beautiful everything is here and wanted to get outside.
 However, it was hard to find a community and they weren’t sure where to even start.
 So the initial idea was to build a concept around people who are not necessarily outdoorsy and create a community vibe out of that.
 That’s what got the concept going.

-K: It's cool because it seems niche but it’s actually universal and you're inviting people from all walks of life to come hangout and have a good time.
+K: It's cool because it seems niche but it’s not its still pretty universal and you are inviting anyone and every walk of life to come hangout and have a good time.

-R: I think it’s really important that people find their own experiences and their own relationship with nature just as a salve to all of the craziness that is the 21st century.
+R: I think it’s really important that people find their own experiences with nature and find their own relationship with nature just as a salve to all of the craziness that is 21st century.